 In his early twenties Geoff realized that earning a reliable salary, casual fridays, and morning conversations about the weather were not for him.
 He began wandering on to stages and telling funny anecdotes in Ottawa, Canada as a means of avoiding the work world.
 What began as a hobby has turned into...work-fun....fun-work...fwork?!

-He is currently busy performing at comedy clubs, festivals, theaters, fundraisers, schools, and corporate shows across Canada.
+He is currently busy with a morning radio show on BOOM FM 99.7 in Ottawa and as the in game stadium host for the Ottawa RedBlacks.
+His night job keeps him busy performing at comedy clubs, festivals, theaters, fundraisers, schools, and corporate shows across Canada.
 Geoff has performed internationally in the UK, the Culturally Divided States of America, Ukraine, France, Kuwait and China.
 You may have also heard or seen him at the Just For Laughs Festival (Toronto), CBC's Laugh Out Loud, the Canadian Comedy Awards, Comic Vision, Cracking Up the Capital Festival, and the North by Northeast Music Festival.

 Geoff was a member of Team Canada and performed for the Canadian Forces in Kuwait, France, and Ukraine.